root-project/root/graf2d/doc/v600/index.md

     transported from a time zone to an other in a ROOT file are correct too.
 A new example test have been introduced to test the time axis (timeonaxis3.C)
+-   In some case the format use to build the axis labels was incorrect.
+    (cf: Jira report ROOT-5635).

 ### TLegend